Jimmy Fallon's Kids Crash At-Home Edition of The Tonight Show

 "No," she replied.

-He also had a celebrity guest—Lin-Manual Miranda.
+He also had a celebrity guest—Lin-Manuel Miranda.
 They talked about Miranda's new projects and how he's keeping his kids occupied amid school closures.
 They also promoted Broadway Cares/Equity Fights AIDS to help raise money for its COVID-19 Emergency Assistance Fund, which assists those in the Broadway community who are facing challenges amid the coronavirus pandemic.
 In addition, Miranda gave a special performance of "Dear Theodosia" from his hit musical Hamilton.

 Watch the video to see the episode.